toggledbits/MatrixFireFast/README.md

 Download the configured PixelTest sketch to the micro.
 PixelTest will begin by blinking the first pixel, the "origin" pixel 0, for 15 seconds.
 If pixel 0 is anywhere in the *top* row of the matrix, you need to *define* `MAT_TOP` in MatrixFireFast (e.g. `#define MAT_TOP`).
 Otherwise, undefine it (e.g. `#undef MAT_TOP`).
 If pixel 0 is on the *left* edge of the matrix, you should *define* `MAT_LEFT`; otherwise, undefine it.

 PixelTest will next turn on (in various colors) the remaining pixels in the row.
 If the matrix displays a _horizontal line of pixels at the top or bottom edge_, proceed to the next step.
 Otherwise, you are most likely to see one or more vertical columns of pixels lit (and possibly a partial column).
-In this case, the display is arranged in column-major order.
-If that's the case, the easiest thing to do is to install the display rotated 90 degrees clockwise or counter-clockwise.
-Rotate the display, reconfigure the sketch (width and height are now swapped, so you need to swap the values for `MAT_W` and `MAT_H`), upload the sketch to the micro and re-run, and then set the preprocessor macros according to those results.
-Alternately, you could write a custom `pos()` function if rotating the display is not possible or practical.
+In this case, the display is arranged in column-major order (you need to define `MAT_COL_MAJOR` in MatrixFireFast).

 PixelTest will then try to bounce a single pixel up and down in a single column.
 The "ball" should move straight up and down in the same column, without changing columns as it ascends and descends.
 If the pixel jumps from left to right while moving up and down, you should define `MAT_ZIGZAG` in MatrixFireFast; otherwise (it keeps a single straight line), undefine it.